-Prior to being called to the Bar, Linda was a Sister in intensive care in one of London’s leading teaching hospitals.
+Prior to being called to the Bar, Linda was a Sister in Intensive Care in one of London’s leading teaching hospitals.
 Her specialist medical knowledge and experience means that she is comfortable dealing with complex medical facts and issues, expert evidence, and quantum issues.
 She is also extremely familiar with the daily operation of a busy hospital and multidisciplinary teams in the clinical environment.

 Chaired AvMA's conference Essential Medicine for Lawyers: 2014

-R (Protected Party via The Official Solicitor) v Lewisham Healthcare Trust : Negligent management of meningitis in a 6-month infant resulting in severe cognitive and behavioural problems.
+R (Protected Party via The Official Solicitor) v The Sectary of State [2014 & ongoing]: Negligent management of meningitis in a 6-month infant resulting in severe cognitive and behavioural problems.
 Liability compromised at a JSM, and quantum investigations are ongoing.
-Junior to Patricia Hitchcock QC).
+Junior to Patricia Hitchcock QC.

 Gorog v Reynolds : RTA resulting in amputation of fingers of a Hungarian student undertaking vacation work in the UK.
 Required prosthetics for life.
 The claim was advanced in the Schedule of Loss on four alternative working scenarios, depending upon the career path followed and whether the claimant would work in the UK or internationally.

 F v GMC : Represented the Registrant at a five day GMC hearing.

 J v Nursing and Midwifery Council : Represented the Registrant before an Investigate Committee Interim Order Hearing.
-The Committee decided not to impose any Interim Orders [including a Suspension Order].
+The Committee decided not to impose any Interim Orders 9including a Suspension Order0.